ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 - **Trait** - any observable characteristic about an individual.

 #### What Questions Was Mendel Trying to Answer?
-- What are patterns of the transmsion of traits from parents to offspring?
+- What are patterns of the transmission of traits from parents to offspring?
 - Two hypotheses at the time:

 | Hypothesis | Description | Prediction |